Reductive quotients of klt singularities: Torus and finite quotients of klt type singularities

-\begin{lemma} Let $X$ be a normal quasi-projective variety.
+\begin{lemma} Let $X$ be an $n$-dimensional normal quasi-projective variety.
 Let $D$ be a semiample divisor on $X$.
 Let $\phi\colon X\rightarrow X'$ be the morphism induced by $D$.
-Then, any prime divisor $Z$ of $X$ such that $D|_Z$ is not big is contracted by $\phi$. \end{lemma}
+Then, any prime divisor $Z$ of $X$ such that $D|_Z$ is not big is \emph{contracted} by $\phi$, i.e., the image $\phi(Z)$ has dimension at most $n-2$. \end{lemma}